breadcat/Dockerfiles/readme.md

 # Dockerfiles

 Personal docker files for use on a home server.
-Check the `.env.sample` file for details you need to provide.

-Clone the repo, and run `init.sh` to start everything.
+Thoroughly read through `init.sh` to see what it looks for a what it does before you run it.